cse112-sp20/Team-Potato/README.md

 Download our extension now and find your ~ f l o w ~

 # Users
-We appreciate you came to check us out!<br>
+We appreciate that you came to check us out!<br>
 But I think you're distracted :rage::triumph: <br>
 Learn how to use flow <a href="https://cse112-sp20.github.io/Team-Potato/"> here</a>. <b>Quick!</b> Then get back to work!<br>